 At a glance: How to make a Level 1 Alternate Appeal

-Call our Member Services at (855) 735-5831 (TTY: 711), 7 days a week, 8 a.m. to 8 p.m., local time.
+Call our Member Services at the number at the bottom of the page.
 Ask for a "fast review" of your hospital discharge date.
 The call is free.

 We will give you our decision within 72 hours.